What Percent Of Customers Leave Reviews

 • Too many steps or a clunky submission form.

-• Unclear prompts or email requests that arrive at the wrong time.
+• Unclear prompts or emails that arrive at the wrong time.

-• Low perceived value in leaving a review (no reward or recognition).
+• Low perceived value (no reward or recognition).

 The Impact Of Increasing Review Rates